amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 # Tumor Segmentation
 In this use case, your task is to detect tumors on medical images.

-You will be receiving so-called "Whole-body MIP-PET" images of patients with cancer (see section further down for background information on MIP-PET).
+You will be receiving so-called "Whole-body MIP-PET" images of patients with cancer (see section further down for more information on MIP-PET).
 Your job is to segment the tumorours areas in each patient image, that is, for each pixel in an image, your must determine whether the pixel belongs to a tumor area or a healthy area.
 You will receive 182 MIP-PET images and ground truth segmentations of patients with cancer (```data/patients```).
 In addition, you will also receive 426 MIP-PET images of "healthy controls" that have NO cancer (```data/controls```).
-Your segmentations will be scored via the Sørensen-Dice coefficient which is in the range [0-1] where 1 is the best:
+Your segmentations will be scored via the Sørensen-Dice coefficient which is in the range [0-1], with 1 being the best:

 $$
 dice=\frac{2 \cdot TP }{2 \cdot TP +FP+FN}